scotthall6/Broken-Link-Crawler/README.md

 # Broken-Link-Crawler
-This script provides a way to quickly identify broken a website's broken links and extract them to a .csv file
+This script provides a way to quickly identify a website's broken links and extract them to a .csv file

 v1.0-beta is a simple script.
 Plans for future releases are as follows;
   - Offer port for Windows environments